Considering LONSURF?

 Tell your healthcare provider about all the prescription and over-the-counter medicines, vitamins, and herbal supplements you take.

-The most common side effects with LONSURF include tiredness (fatigue, weakness), nausea, decreased appetite, diarrhea, vomiting, abdominal pain, and fever.
+The most common side effects of LONSURF when used alone include low blood counts, tiredness and weakness, nausea, decreased appetite, diarrhea, vomiting, stomach-area (abdominal) pain, and fever.

-Tell your doctor if you have nausea, vomiting, or diarrhea that is severe or that does not go away.
+Tell your healthcare provider if you have nausea, vomiting, or diarrhea that is severe or that does not go away.

 These are not all of the possible side effects of LONSURF.
 For more information, ask your healthcare provider.
 Call your doctor for medical advice about side effects.